|The Supreme Court and

 |A Death Row cell is 6 x 9 x 9.5 feet high.
 Florida State Prison also has Death Watch cells to incarcerate inmates awaiting execution after the Governor signs a death warrant for them.
 A Death Watch cell is 12 x 7 x 8.5 feet high.

-Men on Death Row are housed at Florida State Prison in Starke, FL, and Union Correctional Institution in Raiford, FL.
-The women on Death Row are housed at Lowell Correctional Institution Annex in Lowell, FL.
+Men on Death Row are housed at Florida State Prison in Raiford, FL, and Union Correctional Institution in Raiford, FL.
+The women on Death Row are housed at Lowell Annex in Lowell, FL.

 |Meals:||Death Row inmates are served meals three times a day: at 5:00 am, from 10:30 am to 11:00 am and from 4:00 pm to 4:30 pm.
 Food is prepared by prison staff and transported in insulated carts to the cells.
 Inmates are given sporks with their meals and they eat from the provided tray.
 Prior to execution, an inmate may request a last meal.
 To avoid extravagance, the food to prepare the last meal must cost no more than $40 and must be purchased locally.|